pcpmartins/video-quality-assessment/README.md

 * openFrameworks 0.9.3
 * OpenCV 3.2.0 + contrib modules

 In this project github repository there is a Visual Studio 2015 Project.
-One can either compile it from source or just copy and paste the binaries folder.
+One can either compile it from source (make sure to read [this](install_requirements.md) before) or just copy and paste the binaries folder.
 The available binaries should run on any Windows 8-10. x64 machine.
 To run, just copy the bin folder to local machine and run the executable video-assessment.exe

 ## Feature description